Photo by: <a href="http://www.freepik.com/free-photos-vectors/school">School image created by Ijeab - Freepik.com</a>

-So, here we are to help with some specific Cambridge (First Certificate, Advanced and Proficiency) exam preparation tips and advice.
+So, here we are to help with some specific Cambridge (First Certificate, Advanced and Proficiency) exam preparation tips and advice from Jo - one of our dedicated IELTS teachers.

 The speaking part